tcrensink/algos_datastructures_and_puzzles/docs/README.md

-A repo with examples of basic CS stuff: datastructures, sorting, graph algorithms, and daily coding puzzles.
+A repo with examples of basic CS stuff: data structures, sorting, graph algorithms, and daily coding puzzles.

 ### Some resources: